Électricité de France: Absorption of Areva reactor business

 In 2017 EDF took over the majority of the reactor business of Areva, excluding the fuel business, in a French government sponsored restructuring following financial and technical problems at Areva due to the building of new EPR nuclear plants.
 The reactor business has been named Framatome.

 In October 2019 French Finance Minister Bruno Le Maire released an audit report on the construction of the heavily delayed and nearly four times over-budget Flamanville 3 EPR development, started by Areva in 2007.
 The Finance Minister demanded EDF present within a month an action plan for the project, calling it a "failure for the entire French nuclear industry".

 Effect of coronavirus pandemic

 In April 2020 EDF estimated the economic slowdown due to the coronavirus pandemic could potentially reduce electricity consumption in France by 20%.
 EDF estimated annual nuclear output in France would be about 300 TWh in 2020 and 330-360 TWh in 2021 and 2022, down from a pre-coronavirus estimate of 375-390 TWh.
 Some nuclear reactors will likely be taken offline in the summer of 2020.
 EDF announced it had withdrawn financial targets for 2020 and 2021.
 A delay of planned 10-year reactor upgrades this year may be necessary.

 To mitigate the impact EDF is targeting €500 million of cost savings to 2022, and aims to sell €3 billion of assets to 2022.

+2021 stress corrosion cracking crisis

+In October 2021, stress corrosion cracking in stainless steel safety system piping was discovered, eventually requiring rolling fleet-wide shutdowns for inspections and repair during 2022 and 2023.
+This reduced electricity production in 2022 to 279 TWh, 82 TWh less than expected, with a continuing shortfall in 2023.
+To meet demand, EDF had to buy electricity on the European market at high prices, costing an estimated €29 billion to June 2023.